NeutralKaon/BVTserialInterfacer/README.md

 While you can control what they do with the EDTE command in TopSpin, it requires a license of TopSpin and a Bruker spectrometer.
 You may wish to use them independently, or alternatively, to hook up the hardware to something more exotic.

 I found myself needing to do exactly this, and with few other available tools that are "lightweight" (and can run easily on a low-cost, low-spec computer such as a Raspberry Pi) decided to create one.
+This code borrows heavily from the excellent Fsc2 by Jens Thoms Toerring, http://users.physik.fu-berlin.de/~jtt/fsc2.phtml.

 # Installation